Could Amazon KDP do more for self-published authors?

 If this is the case, however, Amazon could do a lot more and give more support to authors that are helping Amazon reap the profits.

-Amazon is famously, or more likely, infamously known for their lack of transparency and secrecy.
+Amazon is famously, or more likely, infamously known for its lack of transparency and secrecy.

 Without breaking their ‘code of silence‘ or privacy rules, Amazon could be a little more helpful and in doing so would assist publishers to increase sales and therefore increase Amazon’s profits.